 A dedicated culture transformation programme for the management board

-Help to prepare your senior leaders for cultural change with a programme that will engage them in:
+Help to prepare your senior leaders for cultural change with a programme that will engage them in the following:

 The direction of the culture change and its connection with company strategy